geniusdynamics/ns8-mautic/README.md

 ## Contributing

-Issues and PRs are welcome.
+Issues and pull requests are welcome!
 When submitting changes, please include:

 - A short description of the change and the motivation
 - Test notes (how you verified the change)
 - Any related documentation updates

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature-name`
+3. Make your changes and test thoroughly
+4. Run tests: `./test-module.sh <NODE_ADDR> ghcr.io/geniusdynamics/mautic:latest`
+5. Submit a pull request with a clear description

+## License

+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.